binhe-lab/binhe-lab-protocols/docs/lab-server.md

 For work related to a specific project, use of the `Project` folder is preferred.
 For things that don't fall under a single project, use the folder under your name in the `User` folder.

-## Access LSS on HPC

-LSS is mounted automatically under `/Shared/grelab`

 ## Command line mounting

-_Note: If you use one of the lab provided linux desktops, once you log in, use the command line to navigate to `/mnt/nfs/lss_grelab`, and you would have full access to the server space._
+_Note: If you use one of the lab provided linux desktops, once you log in, use the command line to navigate to `/mnt/nfs/lss_grelab` for LSS and to `/mnt/cifs/rdss/rdss_bhe2` for RDSS, and you would have full access to the server space._

 If you are using your personal computer running Linux / Mac OS, use the following command to mount LSS